batuhangorkey/misterhandy-bot/README.md

-# fallout hacking minigame bot for discord
+# fallout hacking minigame and general purpose bot for discord